kayoMichael/Linear-Regression-Analysis/README.md

 <img width="660" alt="スクリーンショット 2025-05-01 午後7 02 00" src="https://github.com/user-attachments/assets/3830b5f2-215a-4b2e-b3a5-4452bd20749a" />

-The normality of Residuals did not change much after transformation.
+The normality of Residuals does not change much after transformation.
 There still exists a slight deviation in both tails of the residuals.
 But the over all fit still lies near the line thus the residuals are generally normally distributed.

 ## Analysis of Variance (ANOVA)
-We first establish that we will proceed with null hypothesis with α = 0.05
+We first establish that we will proceed the null hypothesis with α = 0.05

 ### ANOVA of status:income and sex:income
 #### $H_0: \beta_{\text{income:status}} = \beta_{\text{income:sex}} = 0$